 We believe that a more democratic system is a better system.
+We think that shareholders should not be prevented from properly exercising their rights of ownership by a system that creates artificial barriers that ensures participation by only wealthy shareholders.
 We think that a proxy card, like any ballot in a democratic system, should contain the names of all qualified candidates.
 Further, like a regular election, the candidates should shoulder the costs of campaigning.
 This should apply for both incumbents and challengers.